 In Literacy and in Math both groups in high school need improvement.

 Results for Middle School in Literacy for both groups are Achieving and in Math both groups need improvement.

 The Elementary School in Literacy and Math for both groups is Achieving.

-Page 2 of 2 - The school board discussed some points about each report and asked administrators if more staff was needed or what could be done to help them.
+The school board discussed some points about each report and asked administrators if more staff was needed or what could be done to help them.
 Middle and High School Administrators assured the board they are working on improving in those areas and have already hired personnel and changed the focus of work descriptions to improve.

 References and descriptions used for this article from the Arkansas Department of Education website, www.arkansased.org.